One of our 16 Ways to See the Hollywood Sign

 It’s nice views and easy hiking as the fire road climbs just under 360 feet in 0.8 miles.
-There, you’ll meet a junction with the Firebreak Trail and East Observatory Trail at a small plateau just below the Observatory itself.
+There, you’ll meet a junction with the Firebreak Trail and Boy Scout Trail at a small plateau just below the Observatory itself.
 This is a great place to just soak in the views – especially if it’s a clear day – but better views (and science!) await you just a bit further up the trail.

 It’s just another 0.1 miles to the front of the Observatory, where you can enjoy the beautiful (and recently restored) art deco architecture, the views of the Hollywood Sign, the statue memorial to James Dean, or the map of the solar system embedded in the ground beneath your feet.